HugoMatilla/Effective-JAVA-Summary/README.md

 	}
 ```

-This technique allows flexibily of multiple implementations, it's possible to tune  the performance and permit to create more factories with names that clarify its function.
+This technique allows flexibility of multiple implementations, it's possible to tune  the performance and permit to create more factories with names that clarify its function.

 __Summary__